 A port city on the Baltic Coast of Poland, Gdańsk is truly amazing — and amazingly historic.
 From its medieval Golden Age to the headlines of just a few decades past, big things have happened here.

-Gdańsk is the place where World War II began, and as any resident of the city will proudly expound, it is the home of Solidarity, the workers' movement that brought about the beginning of the end of the Cold War.
+Gdańsk is where World War II began, and as any resident of the city will proudly expound, it is the home of Solidarity, the workers' movement that brought about the beginning of the end of the Cold War.

-Many people imagine this hardworking city to be a wasteland of rusted, smoke-belching shipyards — but there's so much more to see here.
+Many people imagine this hardworking city to be a wasteland of rusted, smoke-belching shipyards — but there's much more to it, including some great sightseeing.
 Gdańsk is second only to Kraków as Poland's most appealing destination, and it boasts one of the most picturesque old quarters in Europe.
-It's becoming increasingly popular as a cruise destination, with about 100 ships calling here each year.
+And it's becoming increasingly popular as a cruise destination, with about 100 ships calling here each year.

 Gdańsk has been a link to the waterways of Europe for centuries — it's where Poland's main river, the Vistula, meets the Baltic Sea.
 The city has long depended on shipping, and a 15th-century crane still bulges over the scenic riverfront embankment.
 A rare example of medieval port technology, the huge, wooden crane was long operated by several workers scrambling around in giant hamster wheels.
 Using just their foot power to engage the gears and pulleys, they could lift up to four tons.